PASTEUR-CIBU-detection/VisPan/docs/installation.md

 npm install
 ```

-(4) Build the RAMPART client bundle
+(4) Build the VISPAN client bundle

 ```bash
 npm run build
 ```

 (5) (optional, but recommended) install rampart globally within the conda environment
-so that it is available via the `rampart` command
+so that it is available via the `vispan` command

 ```bash
 npm install --global .
 ```

-Check that things work by running `rampart --help`
+Check that things work by running `vispan --help`